 - 1. Financial discussions shall be open and inclusive.
-The Town is committed to regular financial forecasting, independent audit, and periodic public review of financial details and ratification of decisions by Town Meeting. - 2.
-The Town will avoid budgetary procedures that balance current obligations at the expense of meeting future years' needs, such as postponing expenditures or accruing future years' revenues.
-Long and short term debt will be scheduled with careful attention to the Town's capital needs plan, and managed in such a way as to avoid excessive issuance costs. - 3.
+The Town is committed to regular financial forecasting, independent audit, and periodic public review of financial details and ratification of decisions by Town Meeting. - The Town will avoid budgetary procedures that balance current expenditures at the expense of meeting future years' expenses, such as postponing expenditures, accruing future years' revenues or rolling over short-term debt, unless the timing of long term debt issuance is such that it warrants extending the short term debt. - 3.
 Ongoing operating costs will be funded by ongoing operating revenue sources.
 This protects the Town from fluctuating service levels and avoids concern when one-time revenues are reduced or removed.